-Computing is offered at Advanced Level
+Computing is offered at Advanced Level and at Intermediate Level

-Computer Science is increasingly becoming one of the backbones of all aspects of modern society.
-Whether it's entertainment, studies, work, or advanced engineering, computing is virtually always present.
+Computer Science is one of the backbones of modern society.
+Whether it's entertainment, studies, work, or advanced engineering, computing is always present.

 In post-secondary education Computing opens a new gateway leading to countless opportunities in the students' future.
 The need for computing professionals is increasingly greater.
 With the advent of new Computing geared business, firms and software houses, computing professionals are always in great demand.
 Both nationally and internationally, Computer Science offers students a number of streams in which they can specialise.